Heinrich Breling

-Heinrich Christoph Gottlieb Breling (14 October 1849, Burgdorf - 6 September 1914, Fischerhude, near Ottersberg) was a German painter of historical and genre scenes.
+Heinrich Christoph Gottlieb Breling (14 October 1849 – 6 September 1914) was a German painter of historical and genre scenes.
 He was the first artist in what would later become known as the "Artists' Colony" at Fischerhude.

 Life and work

-He was the son of a border customs officer and guard and spent his childhood in the village of Fischerhude where he practiced drawing while herding the farmers' geese.
+He was born in Burgdorf as the son of a border customs officer and guard and spent his childhood in the village of Fischerhude where he practiced drawing while herding the farmers' geese.
 From 1864 to 1869, he studied art at the Hannover Polytechnical Institute on a royal scholarship from King George V of Hannover (1819–1878).
 After serving in the 1870/71 Franco-Prussian War, he went to Munich, where he became a student of Wilhelm von Diez.
 In Munich he also met and married Amalie Mayer (1856–1933), the daughter of the wine merchant and restaurateur Joseph Mayer, also known as "Tenor-Mayer" because of his wonderful voice.
 Amalie, who had inherited her father's musical talents would bring music into the family life.

 In 1879, Breling's finely executed paintings came to the attention of King Ludwig II, who would hire him to execute many watercolors of Linderhof Castle and his "secret residences".
 The king went so far as to order a heated portable shelter built for him, so he could paint outdoors, even in the winter.
 Breling and King Ludwig developed a close working relationship.
 In 1883, the King appointed him Royal Professor at the Academy of Fine Arts.
 Breling had become a well-known and widely respected painter, well able to support his growing family.
 Four of his daughters were born in Munich.